pawij/pawij.github.io/_pages/about.md

 Biography
 ===

 I have a (somewhat randomly acquired) background in physics, engineering and computer science which I use in a clinical research setting.
-My speciality is computational and statistical modelling of neurodegeneration and neurodevelopment.
+My speciality is computational and statistical modelling of neurodevelopment and degeneration.

 Research
 ===
-Broadly speaking, I research two main topics: first, I develop new disease progression models; second, I use these models with medical data to learn new information.
+Broadly speaking, I research two main topics: first, I develop new latent variable models of progression trajectories; second, I use these models with medical data of various types to learn new information.

 Location
 ===